-The 2017 NFL season could easily be summed up in two words: Public Demonstration.
+The recent NFL season could easily be summed up in two words: Public Demonstration.

-Flip the channel to ESPN this fall, and you’re bound to get one of two very different tales.
+Flip the channel to ESPN this season, and you’re bound to get one of two very different tales.

-On one hand, you may see headlines and reports of free agent Colin Kaepernick, and his public demonstration of taking a knee—although it may have cost him his career.
+On one hand, you may have seen headlines and reports of free agent Colin Kaepernick, and his public demonstration of taking a knee—although it may have cost him his career.

 And while this NFL season, similar to that of 2016, has been riddled with politics and opinion, there’s one very different public demonstration that has been making waves among the NFL, thanks to the Philadelphia Eagles.

-The team is ranked No. 1 in the league with a 10-1 record, warranting them plenty of airtime on the sports broadcasting network.
+The No. 1 ranked team in the league is now headed to Super Bowl LII, warranting them plenty of airtime on the sports broadcasting network.
 But greater than their successful wins perhaps is the team’s public demonstration of their faith.

 — Marcus D. Johnson📢 (@Mojomdj) October 12, 2017